 Nagashima: I think it is necessary to listen carefully to external opinions.
 However, since shareholders and investors speak from their own perspectives, it is difficult to accept all of their opinions.
-Nevertheless, in order to have constructive dialogue with shareholders and investors, I think it is necessary to appropriately provide the Board of Directors with feedback consisting of the opinions and concerns of shareholders and investors that have been identified through IR activities, such as business results presentations and meetings with investors.
+Nevertheless, in order to have constructive dialogue with shareholders and investors, I think it is necessary to appropriately provide the Board of Directors with feedback consisting of the opinions and concerns of shareholders and investors that have been identified through IR activities, such as business results important to have both internal management (inner governance) and an objective view from outside of the constructive dialogue with shareholders and investors, which together form the axis of outer governance?